joshuavetos/vault-authority/README.md

  * INV-3 (Boundary Control): Execution is isolated to the ActionExecutor interface.
  * INV-4 (Idempotency): A persistent registry prevents re-execution of the same trace_id.
 Red-Team Verification (RT-05)
-The adversarial suite proves the invariant by attempting to break it.
 ❌ Failure Before Fix
 A receipt existed even though execution failed — invariant violation.
 ✅ Pass After Fix